 Involuntary commitment may be a practical option for addicted individuals who are in danger because it forces them to undergo detox.
 However, several studies show involuntary commitment may not always be the best option for long-term results.

-For example, a study published in the International Journal of Drug Policy states that as a whole, evidence does not suggest improved outcomes regarding mandatory treatment approaches.
+For example, a study published in the International Journal of Drug Policy states that as a whole, the evidence does not suggest improved outcomes regarding mandatory treatment approaches.
 Another study published in 2018 concluded involuntary drug treatment is a risk factor for a non-fatal drug overdose.
 That may be because people who get committed against their will are not ready to stop using drugs.

 Also, mandatory treatment programs are typically short-term and do not provide the time needed to recover from an addiction.
 According to the NIH, remaining in treatment for an adequate amount of time is a critical aspect of recovery.
 Typically, individuals need to spend at least three months in a treatment program for the best outcomes.
 However, involuntary emergency commitment may last only 24 hours to five days.